ims-asb/Keeb/Journal.md

 ### 08/06/2026

-ok. i decided im gonna go with millmax hotswap switches
+ok. i decided im gonna go with millmax hotswap switches. theyre really expensive but i think we could do it

 my brain was fried so i didnt get to add much else. also, this is taking quite a bit of time so i kinda wanna just wrap this up. so yh i might cut a few stuff